black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 Next, create a function named b that returns the following: "is " + c().

 Also, create a function named c that returns the following: "awesome!".

+# Step 46
+Finally, call a() from within a console.log() statement to log the output to the console.